What is a Malware attack: how it works & how to stop it

 Malware is like an unwanted houseguest who trashes your house and then lights it on fire as they leave.
 From individual devices to entire networks, this malicious software infiltrates, damages, and takes total control without remorse.

-In this guide, we’ll unpack what a malware attack is, the most common types of attacks, and how you can fight back.
+In this guide, we cover the malware attack meaning, the most common types of malware attacks, how malware works, and how to prevent malware attacks from disrupting your business.

 What is a malware attack?